Office of the Special Prosecutor: Functions & Mandate of the OSP

 The Office of the Special Prosecutor (OSP) is an independent specialised agency responsible for performing four (4) main functions.

 I. The OSP is tasked with investigating specific cases of alleged or suspected corruption or corruption-related offences involving public officers and persons who have been entrusted with prominent public functions in Ghana or a foreign country or an international organisation such as senior political party officials, government officials, judicial officials, military officials, a person who is or has been an executive in a foreign country of a state-owned company, a senior political party official in a foreign country, and an immediate family member or close associate of such a person, as well as persons in the private sector involved in the commission of such offences.

 II.
 The OSP is mandated to prosecute offenders involved in the commission of corruption and corruption-related offences on the authority of the Attorney-General.

 NB:The AG/MoJ is the principal legal adviser to the Government.
 It is responsible for the initiation and conduct of all prosecutions of criminal offences, with the exception that the OSP’s prosecutorial power, though derived from that of the AG/MoJ, is secured by law and it is exercised without specific reference to the AG/MoJ.

 III.
 The OSP is empowered to recover the proceeds of corruption and corruption-related offences.

 IV.
-The OSP is required to stake steps to prevent corruption.
+The OSP is required to take steps to prevent corruption.